Kyle-Gagnon-99/libreactor/README.md

   ```$ git clone git@github.com:Kyle-Gagnon-99/libreactor.git```
 (This is assuming you are using ssh.
 If you are not use the HTTPS link to the repo)

 After you clone the repo to your machine, download the relase and unzip the folder.
 In the folder you will find a .so (shared object) file in the release.
-Copy the .so file to be inside the repository. (<Clone Location>/libreactor/).
+Copy the .so file to be inside the repository.
+(Clone Location/libreactor/).
 Then move to inside the repository file and run the following command.

 ```$ sudo make full-installation```